Wakespeed WS-500 regulator review

 If you prefer a graphical way to configure things, Off Grid Marine Energy Products has collaborated with the Wakespeed folks to make a Windows-based configuration and monitoring tool.
 It has a menu-based system allowing you to see all of the configuration values along with help tips on each, and ways to save and restore configuration easily.
 I’ll show a bit more about that later under the Performance section.

 I ended up configuring my units to use the same exact charge profile that Battle Born provided to me for the Victron MultiPlus inverter/charger.
-I used charge profile 8 as you can see above from some of my commands.
+I used charge profile 8.
 I’m charging to 14.6 volts for a maximum of 200 minutes or until 15 amps or less are seen.

 No additional configuration is required when using two units – just connect them with an RJ45 cable, and they magically start working perfectly in tandem.